mwarning/openwrt-examples/README.md

 * PKG_NAME: Package name.
 Use lower case letters.
 * PKG_LICENSE: Package license.
 See the [SPDX license list](https://spdx.org/licenses/) for valid values.
 * PKG_VERSION: The same version as program to be packaged.
 If you do not know how to version projects, have a look at [semantic versioning](https://semver.org/).
 * PKG_RELEASE: Revision of the package.
-Start at 1 and increase when the package changes. reset to 1 if PKG_VERSION changes.
+Start at 1 and increase when the package changes.
+Reset to 1 if PKG_VERSION changes.
 * PKG_REV: Branch name or git commit id (sha1 hash).
 * PKG_SOURCE_URL: Path to a download directory or source control repository (e.g. git, svn, ..)
 * PKG_SOURCE: Name of the source file to be downloaded.
 Will be appended to PKG_SOURCE_URL.
 The file be cached in dl/.